• Skip to primary navigation

 For this recipe, grind up half the oats to create oat flour.

-This will allow the oats to be a bit easier to digest as well as provide different textures in the breakfast cookie.
+This will allow the oats to provide different textures in the breakfast cookie.
 And grinding the oats into a flour helps build structure to the cookie, like in any standard cookie.

 For the wet ingredients, I added in both honey and applesauce for flavor and sweetness.
 Just be sure to pick applesauce without any added sugar.

 Then throw in your dried fruit for added texture.
-It's easy to go overboard with the fruit, but a little goes a long way with dried fruit, especially if you are watching your sugar intake.
+It's easy to go overboard with the fruit, but a little goes a long way with dried fruit.

 Also be sure to pick dried fruit without any added sugars, if possible.
 For cranberries this may be difficult, as dried cranberries without added sugar are hard to find.